 PassGuardian requires the availability of a cryptographically-strong pseudo-random number generator (CSPRNG) during the secret splitting phase only.
-If a strong PRNG is not found during run-time, PassGuardian will use the ISAAC CSPRNG, from the open-source isaac.js implementation.
+If a strong PRNG is not found during run-time, PassGuardian will use the built-in Math.random(), which is NOT cryptographically secure.
 Consider upgrading to a newer browser that supports crypto.getRandomValues() to take advantage of the increased security that this PRNG provides.
-Other CSPRNGs will be built-in in the future for browsers that need it.

 Shares can be stored on multiple servers and in multiple locations.
 A security breach in one or more locations would be insufficient to recover the sensitive data.
 A server breakdown in one or more locations would not necessarily mean loss of classified data, as long as a threshold number of shares remain accessible.